 Specifically, it would appear that Air India has selected the Adient Ascent seat for its 787-8 fleet.
 This product is built as part of a joint venture between Adient and Boeing, so it’s specifically designed for the 787.
 That’s why you’ll also find this seat on the newest Boeing 787-9s of Qatar Airways, Hawaiian Airlines, and American Airlines, and soon it’ll also be debuting on United Airlines.

-It would appear that Air India has opted for 20 business class seats, spread across five rows, taking up the entire space between the first and second set of rows.
+It would appear that Air India has opted for 20 business class seats, spread across five rows, taking up the entire space between the first and second set of doors.
 We should learn more details soon, but these are typical reverse herringbone seats with privacy doors and greatly updated tech.
 787-8s are also getting Wi-Fi, plus greatly updated entertainment systems.

 Note that only 787-8s are expected to get these cabins, while Air India’s ex-Vistara 787-9s will maintain the “bones” of their cabins, at least for the foreseeable future (which is fair enough, because the seats are still pretty competitive).
 The first of these refreshed 787-8s is expected to enter service in February 2026.